New York Pizzas Getting Better in Bangkok

 Today, if you want to eat Italian or American-style pizzas in Thailand, it’s easy to find them.
 Whether they’re authentic or meet your taste standards, however, is a whole different matter.

-Just take for example if an Italian from Napoli traveled to Bangkok and tried a Napolitana at an Italian-owned restaurant, will that pizza remind them of Napoli?
+Just take, for example, if an Italian from Napoli traveled to Bangkok and tried a Napolitana at an Italian-owned restaurant, will that pizza remind them of Napoli?

 It depends on how well the Italian chef trained his cook.
 It depends on the ingredients the Italian chef used, the same ingredients used in the Italian city of Napoli.
-Napoli pizzas use specific ingredients native to its surrounding region, such as native Italian tomatoes, fresh mozzarella cheese and double zero flour.

-That’s how serious the Italians are and there’s an organization AVPN that oversees the quality and integrity of Napoletana pizza around the world.
+That’s how serious the Italians are, and there’s an organization AVPN, that oversees the quality and integrity of Napoletana pizza around the world.

 It’s the same way I look at it.
 Especially when I started making pizza reviews in Bangkok.
 And I can say for certain it is an exciting time!